 Besides, this might be our only opportunity to see Taiwan’s capital.
-We wanted to see as much as possible just in case we'd never return.
+We wanted to see all the best places to visit in Taipei, just in case we'd never return.
 We didn't want to spend our hard-earned money on a tour, but then again, it seemed that DIY sightseeing wasn't as wise an idea as it had first sounded.
 “Penny wise and pound foolish,” as the Brits might say.

 Finally, we found a one day Taipei tour that would take us to 8 sights in the most time-efficient manner.
 I don’t think we could have seen that much if we had done it on our own, especially as first-time visitors.
 Besides, it's nice to have someone share their insights and sight details.